grecoe/EnableExternalIp/README.md

 1. You must be able to create a [Service Principal](https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-3.0.0) on your Azure Subscription.
 2. You must have access to an Azure Subscription in which the Service Principal has access rights.
 3. The subscription must contain at least one virtual machine that has it's own NSG.
+4. You must pip install azure-common and azure-mgmt

 ## Usage